build-on-aws/content/posts/what-is-the-cloud/index.md

 ---
 title: "What is the cloud?"
-description: The cloud is computing and storage that lives in warehouses full of servers.
+description: The cloud is computing and storage that lives on servers in data centers.
 But what does that actually mean?
 tags:
 - cloud
 - basics